itachi880/email-notification-for-opening/README.md

 # Email Received Verification

-A Next.js application that tracks whether emails have been opened using tracking pixels.
+A Next.js application that tracks whether emails have been opened using tracking pixels with Gmail integration and Turso database.

 ## Features

-- **URL Generator**: Create unique tracking URLs for each email
+- **Gmail Integration**: Real Gmail IMAP access with authentication
-- **Tracking Pixel**: Custom image.png that logs email opens
+- **Email Tracking**: Track email opens with detailed analytics
-- **Dashboard**: View email statistics and open rates
-- **Database**: SQLite database to store email and open data
+- **User Authentication**: Secure Gmail-based login system
+- **Turso Database**: Scalable cloud database with libsql
 - **Real-time Tracking**: Track when emails are opened with IP and user agent info
+- **Email Sending**: Send emails with automatic tracking pixel insertion

 ## How It Works

+1. **Gmail Authentication**: Login with your Gmail credentials and App Password
+2. **Email Management**: View your real Gmail inbox with pagination
-1. **Generate Tracking URL**: Use the dashboard to create a unique tracking URL for an email
+3. **Generate Tracking URLs**: Create unique tracking URLs for emails you want to track
-2. **Embed in Email**: Add the tracking URL as an image source in your email HTML
-3. **Track Opens**: When the recipient opens the email, the image loads and logs the open
+4. **Send Emails**: Send emails with automatic tracking pixel insertion
+5. **Track Opens**: When recipients open emails, detailed analytics are recorded
-4. **View Statistics**: Check the dashboard to see which emails were opened and when
+6. **View Statistics**: Check the dashboard for comprehensive email analytics

 ## Installation